criteo/AFK/README.md

 Salt will take OpenConfig data and convert them as Network configuration.
 At the moment, we are using templates to do that.

-The endgoal is to simply forward this OpenConfig data to the Network OS so it can apply it.
+The end goal is to simply forward this OpenConfig data to the Network OS so it can apply it.
 At best, OpenConfig is partially implemented at all in Network Operating Systems.

 ## Repositories